Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 M1 - Eco-Epidemiology

-Epidemics and emergences of diseases related to pathogens (viruses, bacteria, fungi, eukaryotic parasites) have been increasing over the last decades.
-The recent episodes of SARS, Ebola, Zika, and highly pathogenic avian influenza epidemics were even more recently complemented by the COVID 19 and Swine Fever epidemics.
-They should not make us forget the resurgence of measles, the antibiotic resistance of the tuberculosis bacillus, the increasingly persistent pressure of nosocomial diseases or the still worrying presence of malaria, dengue and anthrax...
+Epidemics and emerging diseases linked to pathogens (viruses, bacteria, fungi, eukaryotic parasites) have been on the rise in recent decades.
+Recent outbreaks of SARS, Ebola, Zika and highly pathogenic avian influenza have been compounded by the COVID 19 and Swine Fever epidemics.
+But we mustn't forget the resurgence of measles, the antibiotic resistance of tuberculosis bacilli, the increasingly tenacious pressure of hospital-acquired diseases, or the still worrying presence of malaria, dengue fever and anthrax...

-This increase in "cases" is the result of complex and multiple phenomena: human density(s), degradation of natural ecosystems, degradation of biodiversity, overexploitation, intensive livestock farming, urbanization, artificialization of environments, climate change, pollution, globalization of human and commercial exchanges, inappropriate use of antibiotics, poorly adapted care, decrease in vaccination coverage, poverty ...
+This increase in "cases" is the result of many complex phenomena: human density(s), degradation of natural ecosystems, loss of biodiversity, overexploitation, intensive livestock farming, urbanization, artificialization of environments, climate change, pollution(s), globalization of human and commercial exchanges, inappropriate use of antibiotics, ill-adapted healthcare, reduced vaccination coverage, poverty...
 These changes and imbalances are therefore of diverse and varied origins.
-The study or management of these epidemic phenomena therefore requires the involvement of various skills and different levels of analysis, thus an integrative and multidisciplinary approach (Ecology, Evolutionary Biology, Microbiology, Parasitology, Statistics, Computer Science, Geomatics, Geography but also Sociology, Economics, Anthropology ...)
-The eco-evolutionary perspective facilitates this synthesis by placing the analyses of the underlying biological phenomena in population, spatial and temporal dimensions.
+The study or management of these epidemic phenomena therefore requires the involvement of a variety of skills and different levels of analysis, and thus an integrative, multi-disciplinary approach (ecology, evolutionary biology, microbiology, parasitology, statistics, computer science, geomatics, geography, as well as sociology, economics, anthropology, etc.).
+The eco-evolutionary perspective facilitates this synthesis by placing analyses of underlying biological phenomena in population, spatial and temporal dimensions.

 See the complete page of this course